 Since I posted How to Child-proof iPAD, I received so many questions asking how to lock iPAD screen or iPhone screen, so kids stay within the app you want them to.
 Today we share how to use Guided Access feature to control kids’ screen time and app access, an important parental control feature that iOS has.

 Easy way to lock iPAD screen so kids stay within the app

-I am so happy to have discovered the new Guided Access feature on my iPhone/iPad.
+What is Guided Access feature on iPhone / iPad?
 Has your child been in the middle of a game, only to touch the home button then get back to the home screen and suddenly all your apps are bouncing and ready to be deleted?
 My son loves to press the home button, over and over and over.
 Although he loves it, I’m not a fan because then my apps are in jeopardy of getting re-arranged or deleted, not good for my type A organized phone.
-Or has your child accidently touched that annoying ad in the corner of the game, prompting another window to open up interrupting their game?
-Guided access is a great fix for that and can be accessed through the general settings.
+Or has your child accidentally touched that annoying ad in the corner of the game, prompting another window to open up interrupting their game?
+Guided Access is a great fix for that and can be accessed through the general settings.

 4. You will need to set a passcode.